no2bugs/geo-ip-perf-analyzer/README.md

                         Search results by city name

   -b SORT_BY, --sort-by SORT_BY
-                        Sort --country-stats or --city-stats by field/column number.
-Default is 4 (LATENCY)
+                        Sort by field/column number.
+Default is "LATENCY"

   -d, --download-dbs    Force download latest geolite dbs.
 Default is False